Maximum Bicep Curl Test

 comments: When choosing a weight to use, a somewhat heavier weight will be more effective in helping you determine your improvements, say on day 90 of the P90X program.
 If any variation in technique was allowed, this should be recorded on the results sheet for referral when the test is repeated.

-variations / modifications: the weight for this test can be varied depending on the fitness level and experience of the subjects to be tested.
-A fairer test may be to use a set percentage of the subject's body weight, as is done in the relative bench press test.
+variations / modifications: the weight for this test can be varied depending on the fitness level and experience of the participants to be tested.
+A fairer test may be to use a set percentage of the participant's body weight, as is done in the relative bench press test.